tichaelmurvey/greater-canberra/src/pages/blog/media-release-greater-canberra-analysis-shows-high-rents-are-hurting-families-and-turning-away-workers.md

 The submission also joins other ACT community organisations such as ACTCOSS in calling for the ACT Government to speed up social and community housing supply.

-The full submission can be [read in full here](https://www.greatercanberra.org/blog/greater-canberra-2022-23-act-budget-submission/).
+The submission can be [read in full here](https://www.greatercanberra.org/blog/greater-canberra-2022-23-act-budget-submission/).